Blazam-App/docs.blazam.org/docsource/admin/initialSetup.md

 The database page confirms that the settings you configured in [appSettings.json](../install/config.md) (or as performed by the web installer) are correct and a connection to the database is successful.

-You can then "install" the database, which will set up all the neccessary tables and seed data.
+You can then "install" the database, which will set up all the necessary tables and seed data.

 ## Authentication